jookwang-park/watt-monitor-rs/README.md

 | `l` or `→` | View next day's log |
 | `q` or `Esc` | Quit application |

+## Limitation

+You can see the power usage in watts while the battery is charging, but it reports 0W once charging is complete.
+This is because the system runs directly on AC power.
+While this can be fixed, it requires `sudo` privileges.
+I do not feel it is appropriate to require root access to run this application at this time.

 ## 🤝 Contributing

 Contributions are welcome!
 Whether it's reporting a bug, suggesting a feature, or submitting a Pull Request, your input is valued.